naimo84/node-red-contrib-hashicorp-vault/README.md

 $ sudo npm install -g node-red
 # Then open  the user data directory  `~/.node-red`  and install the package
 $ cd ~/.node-red
-$ npm install node-red-contrib-ical-events
+$ npm install node-red-contrib-hashicorp-vault
 ```

-Or search for ical-events in the manage palette menu
+Or search for hashicorp-vault in the manage palette menu

 Then run